dendronhq/dendron-site/vault/tags.size.small.md

 id: gfIRc5FRA6jxZfenXBG38
 title: Small
 desc: ''
-updated: 1629669851153
+updated: 1633389464780
 created: 1624294366851
 ---

-Good first task.
-This  represents a task that can be done in a few hours or less.
+A task that takes a few hours.

+This is a good first task for new contributors.